-US construction labor costs are increasing by 1.9% to 2.3% per year.
-Generally US construction bulk materials are increasing between 4.8% & 5.8%, up considerably from a year back.
-Cement is forecasted to increase from 1.6% to 1.8%, structural steel is set to increase by 2.9% to 3.5%, PVC pipe are set to increase by 0.5% to 0.7%, timber / lumber products are forecast to increase by 6.8% to 7.7% in 2017 from 2016 pricing levels.
-Copper pipe / products are “spiking”, increasing between 10% & 15% from 2016 pricing levels.
+US construction labor costs are increasing on average by 1.9% to 2.4% per year.
+Generally, US construction bulk materials are increasing between 4.7% & 5.7%, up considerably from a year back.
+Cement is forecasted to increase from 1.6% to 1.8%, structural steel is set to increase by 2.7% to 3.4%, PVC pipe are set to increase by 0.5% to 0.8%, timber / lumber products are forecast to increase by 6.5% to 7.5% in 2017 from 2016 pricing levels.
+Copper pipe / products are increasing between 8% & 12% from 2016 pricing levels.

 Construction activity overall in the US is forecast to increase by 3% to 4% in 2017 over 2016 levels.
-New U.S. single-family homes are forecast to have a decent 2017 increasing by 7% to 10% over 2016 activity.
-Industrial construction such as refineries, gas facilities, chemical & power plants are forecast to see steady growth in the 2% to 4% range in 2017 over 2016 2nd half levels.
+New U.S. single-family homes are forecast to have a decent 2017 increasing by 7% to 9% over 2016 activity.
+Industrial construction such as refineries, gas facilities, chemical & power plants are forecast to see steady growth in the 2% to 4% range in the 2nd half of 2017 over 2016 2nd half levels.

 Home builders are forecasting a 5% to 8% increase in new home sales from 2016 levels.
 The forecast for new home sales is in the 750,000 to 850,000 units for 2017, up significantly from a couple of years back.
 The US commercial construction sector (Offices, Hotels, Single Family Homes etc.,) will experience a steady improvement in the 2st half of 2017 consumer confidence continues to improve.

 Pipe fabrication costs are forecast to increase by 1.8% to 2.5% over 2016 pricing levels due to the significant ongoing work on the multibillion dollar CAPEX projects currently being executed on the US Gulf Coast.
-Drywall, Plywood, framing timber & drywall costs are increasing year to year by 2.5% to 5.5%, due to improvement in the US “new” housing market.
-However, steel products such rebar & structural shapes still remains depressed – look for structural steel / pipeline products to start increasing again by 1.5% to 2.5% in the 2nd half of 2017.
+Drywall, plywood, framing timber & drywall costs are increasing year to year by 2.5% to 5.5%, due to improvement in the US “new” housing market, however steel products such rebar & structural shapes still remains depressed.
+Look for structural steel / pipeline products to start increasing again by 1.5% to 2.5% in the 2nd half of 2017.